httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The resource is specified by the effective request URI and any `validator` contained in the message.

-The relationship between Content-Location (see [RFC7231] Section 3.1.4.2) and Digest is demonstrated in {{post-not-request-uri}}.
+The relationship between Content-Location (see Section 6.2.5 of [I-D.ietf-httpbis-semantics]) and Digest is demonstrated in
-A comprehensive set of examples showing the impacts of representation metadata, payload transformations and HTTP methods on digest is provided in {{examples-unsolicited}} and {{examples-solicited}}.
+{{post-not-request-uri}}.
+A comprehensive set of examples showing the impacts of representation metadata, payload transformations and HTTP methods on Digest is provided in {{examples-unsolicited}} and {{examples-solicited}}.

-A Digest header field MAY contain multiple representation-data-digest values.
+A Digest field MAY contain multiple representation-data-digest values.
 This could be useful for responses expected to reside in caches shared by users with different browsers, for example.

-A recipient MAY ignore any or all of the representation-data-digests in a Digest header field.
+A recipient MAY ignore any or all of the representation-data-digests in a Digest field.
 This allows the recipient to choose which digest-algorithm(s) to use for validation instead of verifying every received representation-data-digest.

 A sender MAY send a representation-data-digest using a digest-algorithm without knowing whether the recipient supports the digest-algorithm, or even knowing